Arts Education Classroom Resources

 Distance Learning and Career Exploration in the Arts

-• Lessons are TEKS-based, 7E-aligned, designed for grades 9th-12th, and can easily be adapted for grades 6th-8th.
+• Lessons are TEKS-based, 7E-aligned, and designed for grades 9th-12th, but can easily be adapted for grades 6th-8th.

 • Teachers can easily adapt these lessons for online-only delivery of fine arts instruction.